hazae41/immutable/README.md

 The Immutable Framework also does things right to avoid server-side attacks at much as possible.

-The bootpage is a special webpage that only contains glue code to register the service-worker.
+It is compatible with HTTPSec, which means the HTML page can be automatically verified.

-You can manually hash the bootpage and the service-worker to verify they have not been tampered.
+Unfortunately, you have to manually hash the service-worker to verify it because HTTPSec can't do that.

 And since the service-worker verifies the hashes of other files (pages, scripts, assets).